prabago/refarch-caseinc-app/docs/icp/README.md

 ## Configure Helm Chart
 Helm is a package manager to deploy application and service to Kubernetes cluster.
 Package definitions are charts, which are yaml files, to be shareable between teams.

-The first time you need to build a chart for the web app, select a chart name (e.g. casewebportal) and then use the command:
+The first time you need to build a chart for any web app, select a chart name (e.g. casewebportal) and then use the command like below.
+YOU DO NOT NEED to do that now as we already built this chart for this project.
 ```
 $ helm init casewebportal
 ```